-The reports Compensia provided to the compensation committee benchmarked our executive officer compensation against a set of peer group companies and data from technology companies with revenues from \$50 million to \$200 million included in the Radford/Aon October Broad High-Technology Industry Executive Compensation Survey.
-The peer group companies were divided into subgroups.
-Each subgroup and the survey data were equally weighted in connection with the comparison to our executive compensation.
+The reports Compensia prepared for the compensation committee in 2008 and 2009 reviewed our executive officer compensation against the compensation of executive officers in similar positions with a set of peer group companies and compensation data drawn from technology companies with revenues from \$50 million to \$200 million included in the Radford/Aon October Broad High-Technology Industry Executive Compensation Survey.
+The Radford/Aon survey data was used in addition to the peer group company data as it was believed to be reflective of companies that compete in eHealth's labor market and of companies with similar revenue levels.
+The peer group companies and the survey data were equally weighted in connection with the comparison to our executive compensation.